venkatesank/JSF_Sample/README.md

 JSF_Sample
 ==========

-Created small application using nested bean
+Created small application using nested bean in JSF.